Train wheel: Wheel geometry and flange

 The running surface ("tread" or "rim") of most train wheels is conical, which serves as the primary means of keeping the train aligned centrally on the track while in motion.
 On curves, the wheelset becomes "self-steering" because of this coning: when one wheel is pushed closer to the adjacent (outer) rail, it presents a bigger circumference to the rail than when centred on the track.
 Simultaneously, the inner wheel presents a smaller circumference to its rail.
 The difference between the distances travelled by each wheel for each rotation of the axle causes the wheelset to follow the curve of the track.
 If a strong sideways force is experienced – for example, when the radius of a curve is smaller than normal or there are defects in the track alignment – the wheelset will depart from its equilibrium.
 That is when a projection on the inner side of each wheel, called a flange, constrains the wheelset from moving further and derailing.

+As the wheel wears out, its geometry may change and present irregularities, causing vibrations which can cause damage or discomfort and if severe, present a derailment risk.
+To correct this without requiring a new wheel, wheel reprofiling is carried out, in which material is removed from the wheel via turning or milling to restore it to its correct geometry, reducing its diameter.
+Once the wheel meets its minimum allowed diameter, it cannot be reprofiled again and must be replaced.